First Impressions of the Raynox DCR-250 for Macro Photography

 What’s Next for Macro Photography with the DCR-250?

-Throughout the next few weeks, I will be investing a significant amount of time into macro photography.
+Over the next few weeks, I will be investing a significant amount of time into macro photography.
 The Big Butterfly Count begins on the 12th of July and runs until the 4th of August.
 I plan to contribute as much as possible throughout this valuable survey.
 Alongside the conservation work of counting the different species of butterflies in my local area, I plan to photograph as many examples as possible.
 My goal is to capture intricate photographs illustrating the behaviour of these fantastic insects in their natural habitats.
 With this, I aim to promote the benefits of encouraging wildflower growth by demonstrating their importance to the delicate ecosystems we live amongst.
 All being well, I will share a progress update on this project within a couple of weeks.